 Your dog food and dog supplements should be made from whole food ingredients.
 This means you should look for pet foods that contain chicken or lamb rather than chicken meal or lamb meal.
 Avoid by-product meals, as it is a ground, dried blend of different protein parts, including bone and undeveloped eggs.
 Additionally, you should look for dog foods that contain brown rice rather than rice starch and whole chickpeas rather than pea protein.

 If you’re not sure which ingredients to look for, talk to your veterinarian or a pet nutritionist.
 They can help you understand which ingredients are the best for your pup’s health and won’t trigger an allergic reaction.

 If you suspect your dog suffers from food allergies, a dog food for allergies can help to eliminate symptoms.
 Start by visiting your veterinarian.
 With their advice, you can then get your dog on an elimination diet.
 For best results, use limited ingredient dog foods, foods with hydrolyzed proteins, and formulas made with whole food ingredients.

-When it’s time to reward your furry friend with a healthy treat, Pet Honesty is here to help.
-We offer a wide range of dog treats made from all-natural ingredients that help to support joint health, improve digestion, and address allergy symptoms.
+When it’s time to reward your furry friend with a healthy support, Pet Honesty is here to help.
+We offer a wide range of dog supplements made from all-natural ingredients that help to support joint health, improve digestion, and address allergy symptoms.